How to Trim a Birch Tree: The Basics Guide

 When pruning birches trees, removing excess webbing and sap from the trunk is important.
 Webbing is the bark’s natural way of protecting the tree against insects and other external threats.
 However, when the webbing becomes too thick and sap-drenched, it can cause the tree to lose water and nutrients, leading to dieback and other problems.

 It is best to prune birch trees regularly to remove excess webbing and sap; this will help the tree stay healthy and vibrant for years to come.
-By clearing away excess webbing and sap from the trunk of your birch tree, you are helping the tree stay strong and healthy.
+By clearing away excess webbing and the flow of sap from the trunk of your beautiful river birch tree, you are helping the tree stay strong and healthy.

 8. Loosen Up Dirt, Gravel, And Rocks Around The Base Of The Tree